dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 2.2.6 =
+= 2.2.8 =
-2.2.6 <strong></strong> Its recommend to update to latest version due to stability aspects.
-If possible test this first on a staging platform.
+2.2.8 <strong></strong> Its recommend to update to latest version due to stability aspects.
+Its recommend to test new plugin updates on a staging platform first.
 If something goes wrong with the update remove the folder <strong>/wp-content/plugins/mashsharer</strong> completely via FTP and install Mashshare again.
 None of your settings will be lost.